cormullion/juliamonomaster/website/index.md

 </div>
 ~~~

-It’s also a good idea to support box-drawing characters and DataFrames.jl output (terminal permitting):
+It’s also a good idea to support box-drawing characters, such as the ones used for displaying DataFrames.jl output (terminal permitting):

 ```
 julia> df = DataFrame(A=samples, B=glyphs)